-On the remain side we had 'project fear' telling us how the sky would fall in and how those that voted leave were stupid bigots, whilst on the leave side we had the infamous NHS spending commitments and the branding of those voting remain as traitors.
+On the remain side we had 'project fear' telling us how the sky would fall in and how those that voted leave were stupid bigots, whilst on the leave side we had the infamous NHS spending commitments (although that is now being delivered on) and the branding of those voting remain as traitors.
+As a country we need to tone down the rhetoric.

-To my mind we want the very best possible relationship with our friends and allies, but we no longer want to be involved in the project of political integration in which our sovereignty is gradually eroded and moved to the continent.
-That doesn't mean that we should walk away from everything.
+However that doesn't mean that we should walk away from everything.
 There are actually several programmes that are worth participating in.
 I believe that we should continue to work together on security issues via both NATO and Europol.
 I hope that we can continue to collaborate with them on research and development projects in the Horizon 2020 programme.
 I want our students can continue to enjoy the benefits of the ERASMUS programme that allows them to live and learn in other countries.